clubajax/metl/README.md

-# metl
+# Metl
-Core library for metl UI web components library
+Core library for Metl UI web components

+## About
+This is a placeholder.
+Metl is in progress.